 The main option for getting between the different sights is driving or hiking.
 Some parts of the park have a shuttle service, including shuttles running throughout the Grand Canyon Village and out to Desert View on the South Rim.

 The best way to get to the Grand Canyon is to drive from Phoenix, Flagstaff or Las Vegas.
-Interstate 17 runs from Phoenix to Flagstaff, Interstate 40 runs east-west, passing Flastaff and the Grand Canyon to the south.
+Interstate 17 runs from Phoenix to Flagstaff, Interstate 40 runs east-west, passing Flagstaff and the Grand Canyon to the south.
 Route 89 travels along the eastside and northeast of the canyon.

 A free shuttle bus system operates in the Grand Canyon Village area.
 It is easy to park your car at the visitor center and using the free shuttle buses to get around the village.

 Camping is the main budget option.
 There are several camp grounds in the park although making a reservation in advance might be a good idea.
 There is the option of backcountry camping but you will need to get the proper permits.

 There is a non-refundable fee of $10 per permit plus $5 per person per night camped below the rim and $5 per group per night camped above the rim.